rdat5/Balance-Point/README.md

     can rotate around their center of mass for realistic airborne spinning.

 * There needs to be a way to have multiple centers of mass.
-A current workaround is to have both characters centers of mass in one collection and use 'Toggle Active' to swap between them.
+A current workaround is to have both characters' mass objects in one collection and use 'Toggle Active' to swap between them.